MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 $$

 <br>
-Notice, by the way, that I embedded the rotation matrix so it replaced a 1 from each row of the mix matrix, so it wasn't just adding energy, it replaces those elements.
 I'll spare you the matrix multiplication on this, but you know the drill, check for orthogonality:
 <br>
 <br>